-Volunteers are matched to each patient by the Director of Family and Volunteer Services and provide non-medical and supportive care up to 12 hours per week based on need.
+Volunteers are matched to each patient by the Programs Director and provide non-medical and supportive care up to 12 hours per week based on need.
 Medical care continues to be coordinated by the medical agency hospice nurse and personal physician.

 Services provided in the patients’ home include:

 - Care Assessment – Programs Director

 - Respite for caregivers – A trained volunteer will stay with the patient to give the caregiver time out

 - Volunteer assistance with transportation to medical appointments, errands, etc.

 - Equipment and supplies – Various sick room supplies and equipment are available for loan